-I’ve accepted a new position at TeamSpace / TheREDspace in Halifax, NS; and, while I’m not at liberty to divulge much juicy information about my clients or their technologies, I can mention that Tiles is a great open source project on which some of their very popular (i.e. heavily trafficked) online services are currently running quite successfully.
+I’ve accepted a new position at TeamSpace / TheREDspace in Halifax, NS; and, while I’m not at liberty to divulge much juicy information about their clients or the specific technology stacks they use, I can mention that Tiles is a great open source project on which some of their very popular (i.e. heavily trafficked) online services are currently running quite successfully.
+They are able to perform updates in near real-time with Continuous Integration build servers that push to an staging server where business owners and testers can then sign-off on a given release on a feature-by-feature basis.
+Usually, even with good deployment practices, you need to sign off on a whole release, but with this approach leveraging Apache Tiles, individual functionality within the release can be given a green, yellow or red light.

 BC$ = Behavior, Content, Money